Cuts and grazes are common injuries that can usually be treated at home.

 - Stop using topical antibiotics Goodfellow Gems

-- Managing skin infections in Maori & Pacific families BPJ Article, 2012
+- Managing skin infections in Maori and Pacific families BPJ Article, 2012